BANDON BEACH MOTEL

 Ocean views from all rooms

-Three spectacular rooms with ocean views in two directions, flat screen TV’s and fireplaces.
+Three Premium rooms with ocean views in two directions and an electric fireplaces

 A room with wheelchair access for the handicapped